Ralim/IronOS/Documentation/DebugMenu.md

 This indicates the accelerometer that is fitted inside the unit.

-- MMA = MMA8652
+- MMA8652
-- LIS = LIS2DH12
+- LIS2DH12
-- BMA = BMA223
+- BMA223
-- MSA = MSA301
+- MSA301
-- SC7 = SC7A20
+- SC7A20
-- 99 = None detected (running in fallback without movement detection)
+- None detected -> running in fallback without movement detection
+- Scanning -> Still searching I2C for one

 ### PWR